Berea-CS-Courses/capstone-project-HadesGeneral/Deliverables/D4_Midterm.md

 - D1 - Updated Concept, Requirements, Software, and overall cleaned up the document
 - D2 - Updated Small Components, Prioritization, and overall cleaned up the document
 - D3 - Added an Entity Relationship Diagram, updated Reflection, and overall cleaned up the document
+- Photos - Added photos of the Robot to the photos folder

 ## Reflection